oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 > ⚠️ Note for reviewer: This will go in a separate reference design in the future, but I want to get conv2d out since there are many customers asking for it already.

 In this design, pipes are used to transfer data between kernels, and between the design and the testbench (host code).
-An aggregate type (`hldutils::DataBundle`) is used to allow multiple pixels to transfer in one clock cycle.
+An aggregate type (`fpga_tools::DataBundle`) is used to allow multiple pixels to transfer in one clock cycle.
 To help with this, this reference design uses the `writeFrameToPipe()` and `readFrameFromPipe()` functions, which are defined in `include/vvp_stream_adapters.hpp`.

 `writeFrameToPipe()` writes the contents of an array of pixels into a SYCL pipe that can be consumed by a oneAPI kernel.
 It detects the parameterization of the aggregate type used by the pipe, and groups pixels together accordingly.
 It also generates start-of-packet and end-of-packet sideband signals like a video/vision processing (VVP) FPGA IP would, so you can test that your IP complies with the VVP standard.